tvheadend/tvheadend/docs/class/dvrautorec.md

 ----------------------------------|------------
  `^BBC News$`                     | Matches "BBC News" exactly.
  `^(New\\: )?Regular Show$`       | Matches "Regular Show" and (if it exists) "New: Regular Show".

+EPG events matched by an autorec rule will appear as a [DVR Entry](class/dvrentry), this includes events that are already in-progress.

 ###Editing an Entry